346986

 Sales Growth

-As you can see below, Varonis's revenue growth has been mediocre over the last two years, growing from $126.6 million in Q4 FY2021 to $154.1 million this quarter.
+As you can see below, Varonis's revenue growth has been mediocre over the last three years, growing from $74.79 million in Q1 2021 to $114 million this quarter.

 Varonis Total Revenue

-Next quarter's guidance suggests that Varonis is expecting revenue to grow 5.3% year on year to $113 million, slowing down from the 11.5% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $541 million at the midpoint, growing 8.4% year on year compared to the 5.4% increase in FY2023.
+Next quarter's guidance suggests that Varonis is expecting revenue to grow 7.9% year on year to $124.5 million, improving on the 3.6% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 10.1% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Varonis's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 87.4% in Q4.
+Varonis's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.3% in Q1.

 Varonis Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.87 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, Varonis's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite its recent drop, Varonis still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Varonis's free cash flow came in at $8.30 million in Q4, turning positive over the last year.
+Varonis's free cash flow came in at $56.4 million in Q1, up 57.9% year on year.

 Varonis Free Cash Flow

-Varonis has generated $54.32 million in free cash flow over the last 12 months, a solid 11.8% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+Varonis has generated $75 million in free cash flow over the last 12 months, a decent 14.8% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

-It was great to see Varonis expecting revenue growth to accelerate next year.
-We were also glad exceeded EPS and revenue expectations this quarter.
-On the other hand, despite the improvement its full-year revenue guidance missed Wall Street's estimates.
+It was good to see Varonis beat analysts' ARR (annual recurring revenue) expectations this quarter.
+It was also comforting to see the company reiterate its full year revenue guidance and slightly raise its operating profit guidance.
+On the other hand, its revenue and operating profit guidance for next quarter missed Wall Street's estimates.
 Overall, this was a mixed quarter for Varonis.
-The stock is up 2.7% after reporting and currently trades at $46.75 per share.
+The stock is flat after reporting and currently trades at $44.58 per share.

 Is Now The Time?

-Varonis may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Varonis may have had a mixed quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 We think Varonis is a good business.
-Although its revenue growth has been uninspiring over the last two years with analysts expecting growth to slow from here, its impressive gross margins indicate excellent business economics.
+Although its revenue growth has been a little slower over the last three years, its impressive gross margins indicate excellent business economics.

-The market is certainly expecting long-term growth from Varonis given its price-to-sales ratio based on the next 12 months is 9.1x.
-There's definitely a lot of things to like about Varonis and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.
+Given its price-to-sales ratio of 8.8x based on the next 12 months, the market is certainly expecting long-term growth from Varonis.
+There are definitely a lot of things to like about Varonis, and looking at the tech landscape right now, it seems to be trading at a pretty compelling price.